saint-james-fr/strapi_ruby/README.md

   config.strapi_server_uri = ENV["STRAPI_SERVER_URI"]
   config.strapi_token = ENV["STRAPI_SERVER_TOKEN"]
 end

-# Always store in environment variables or Rails credentials
 ```

+##### IMPORTANT

+- Always store sensible values in environment variables or Rails credentials
+- Don't forget the trailing `/api` in your uri and don't finish it with a trailing slash.

 And you're ready to fetch some data!